Last Updated on July 24, 2023 by Carla Jonas

 Pearl Spotlight: Tahitian Pearl Jewelry

-Get an instant makeover with Tahitian pearls.
+Get an instant makeover with elegant Tahitian pearl jewelry.
 These elegant alternatives to white pearls are revered by the Natives of the South Pacific, and add a modern edge to an evening look.

 INTERESTING FACT:In Polynesian mythology, the god Oro traveled down to earth on a rainbow carrying a magical oyster.
 Inside was a spectacular black pearl that he gifted to the princess Bora Bora as a sign of his undying love.Click to tweet